web3/web3.js/packages/web3-bzz/README.md

 This is a sub package of [web3.js][repo]

-This is the swarm package.
+This is the swarm package of web3.js for further information please read the [documentation][docs].
-Please read the [documentation][docs] for more.

 ## Installation